 Back up slowly.
 Steering is opposite to normal when reversing.
-Hold steering wheel at the bottom and turn wheel in direction you want the rear (cab-forward) of the machine to travel.
+Hold the steering wheel at the bottom and turn the wheel in the direction you want the rear (cab-forward) of the machine to travel.

-- Move GROUND SPEED RANGE switch (A) to L (low-range position). - 2.
+- 1. Move GROUND SPEED RANGE switch (A) to L (low-range position). - 2.
 Move throttle lever (B) to a mid-range position.

-Steering will be less sensitive in low-speed range; reduced engine speed.
+Steering will be less sensitive in low-speed range and reduced engine speed.